kundajelab/3DChromatin_ReplicateQC/README.md

 **QuASAR parameters**
 - `QuASAR|rebinning` The rebinning distance.
 See the QuASAR paper (https://www.biorxiv.org/content/early/2017/10/17/204438) for details.
 Integer.

+**Job submission parameters**
+- `SGE|text` Text to append to the job submission for SGE.
+The default is "-l h_vmem=3G".

+- `slurm|text` Text to append to the job submission for slurm.
+The default is "--mem 3G".

 **Note about normalization**: At the moment, the different methods operate on different types of normalizations.
 For GenomeDISCO, the user can specify the desired normalization.
 For HiCRep and HiC-Spector the scores are computed on the provided data, without normalization.
 Thus, if you have normalized data, then you can provide that as an input, and set `GenomeDISCO|norm` to uniform.
 If you have raw data, then your HiCRep and HiC-Spector scores will be run on the raw data, and GenomeDISCO will be run on the normalization you specify with `GenomeDISCO|norm`.